tracim/tracim/tools_docker/README.md

 * 80 (Tracim HTTP API and web user interface)

-⚠ You can also use this list of [supported var](https://github.com/tracim/tracim/blob/develop/backend/doc/setting.md) (this var are from development.ini.sample conf file)
+⚠ You can also use this list of [supported var](https://github.com/tracim/tracim/blob/master/backend/doc/setting.md) (this var are from development.ini.sample conf file)

-If you want to activate notification by email:
+If you want to use notification by email:

-* EMAIL_NOTIFICATION=1 (In this case you need to give some smtp parameter visible in [development.ini.sample](https://github.com/tracim/tracim/blob/develop/backend/development.ini.sample))
+* You need to give some smtp parameter visible in [development.ini.sample](https://github.com/tracim/tracim/blob/master/backend/development.ini.sample))

-If you want to deactivate notification by email:

-* EMAIL_NOTIFICATION=0

 If you want to use reply_by_email feature:

-* REPLY_BY_EMAIL=1 (In this case you need to give some imap parameter visible in [development.ini.sample](https://github.com/tracim/tracim/blob/develop/backend/development.ini.sample))
+* REPLY_BY_EMAIL=1 (In this case you need to give some imap parameter visible in [development.ini.sample](https://github.com/tracim/tracim/blob/master/backend/development.ini.sample))

-If you want to deactivate reply_by_email feature:

-* REPLY_BY_EMAIL=0

-If you don't want to use webdav:
+If you don't want to use webdav (webdav is started by default):

 * START_WEBDAV=0 (to deactivate webdav in tracim)

-If you don't want to use caldav:
+If you don't want to use caldav (webdav is started by default):

 * START_CALDAV=0 (to deactivate agenda in tracim)